ravenc/getting-and-cleaning-data-course-project/CodeBook.md

 Second, the two objects/dataframes are merged into one, named "united", using rbind() function.

-Read in the data from files: X_train, X_test, Y_train, Y_test, features.txt, activities.txt,
+Read in the data from files: 'X_train', 'X_test', 'Y_train', 'Y_test', 'features.txt', 'activities.txt',

 The first variable "subject" is the number of the subject who performed the activity.
 There are 30 subjects, numbered from "1" to "30".
 * The second variable "activity" is the activity performed by the subject.
 There are six types of activity: